MassiveBattlebotsFan/team-lightning-cpu/documentation.md

 0x0F: get romBuffer[romAddr] to datReg

 # Extending the BaseCPU:
-Extension modules have access to BaseCPU::datReg, BaseCPU::datMem, and BaseCPU::datAddr.
+Extension modules have access to BaseCPU::datReg, BaseCPU::datMem, BaseCPU::instrArg, and BaseCPU::datAddr.
 A typical extension looks like this, where `OPCODE` is the opcode used to run a module:
 <pre><code>class ExtendedCPU() : public BaseCPU(){
   protected: